 - provide me with financial services;

-- understand my financial and banking needs;
+- understand my financial account needs;

 - develop, manage and deliver products and services to me;